Suggestions for Current and Prospective Graduate Students

 Supporting coursework is meant to give students breadth of knowledge to

-complement the depth of knowledge they are pursuing.
+complement the depth of knowledge in their major work.

-Supporting coursework should be complementary to your primary curriculum track
+Supporting coursework should be complementary to your major academic track

 of study without duplicating the courses you have taken in your primary